 - Replacement windows in a house installed by a FENSA, BSI or CERTASS registered installer.

-- Installation in a building of a system to produce electricity, heat or cooling by microgeneration or from renewable sources eg photovoltaic panels.
+- Installation in a building of a system to produce electricity, heat or cooling by microgeneration or from renewable sources, photovoltaic panels for example.
 This is exempt if installed by a competent scheme member who is certified to deal with electrical, structural and all other aspects of the building regulations which apply.

 Other detached buildings and work:

 - Controlled under other legislation, such as Explosive or Nuclear or Archaeological Acts.

 - Places that people go infrequently to maintain equipment, providing that they are isolated.